HD60Hz/squad-lab1-store/README.md

         executor.submit(push_from_home24, self, Home24Categories.LUMINAIRE)
 ...
 ```

 In this example we create 3 worker to handle 3 tasks.
-But it does not have to be the case
+But it does not have to be the case.
 In real world application you need to benchmark you application to find the sweet spot between the number of thread and the task in hand

 In functional style it would be...